3,431 lives lost in rail accidents in Mumbai last year

-With railways data revealing over 3,000 accidental passenger deaths in 2014, it is imperative that the authorities begin implementing Railway Minister Suresh Prabhu’s suggestions for improved commuter safety as soon as possible
+With data revealing over 3,000 accidental deaths in 2014, it is imperative that authorities begin implementing Rail Minister Suresh Prabhu’s suggestions for improved commuter safety as soon as possible

 Railway Minister Suresh Prabhu’s proposal of a safety plan for railway commuters announced earlier this month could not have come soon enough, as fresh data from the railways shows that over 3,000 people died in 2014 in rail accidents due to overcrowding of trains, trespassing and other factors.